-"Photosensitive: A Juried Pho-The Smithsonian Institution is tography Exhibition" will be on looking for people from diverse cultural and ethnic backgrounds display at the Parent's Associato volunteer at information desks tion Gallery of the Stamp Student Union at the University of in 11 museums or at the telephone information desks, greet-Maryland January 11 through February 4.
-The gallery is oping thousands of visitors and answering questions about everyen Monday through Friday from thing from dinosaur bones and 10 a.m. to 8 p.m. and 12 to 6 Chinese calligraphy to the loca-tion of the nearest cafeteria or p.m. on weekends,
+"Photosensitive: A Juried Photography Exhibition" will be on display at the Parent's Association Gallery of the Stamp Student Union at the University of Maryland January 11 through February 4.
+The gallery is open Monday through Friday from 10 a.m. to 8 p.m. and 12 to 6 p.m. on weekends.